-This is a note to self, and hopefully to others, about how to easily and quickly trim videos without recompression.
+This is a note to self, and hopefully others, about how to easily and quickly trim videos without recompressing the file.

 I often have long video recordings that I want to split or trim.
 Splitting and trimming are temporal transformations and should not be confused with the spatial transformation cropping.
 Cropping a video means cutting out parts of the image, and I have another blog post on cropping video files using FFmpeg.